hedge-dev/UnleashedRecomp/README.md

 - [xenia-project](https://github.com/xenia-project/xenia): Extraordinary amounts of research regarding the inner workings of the Xbox 360, which sped up the development of the recompilation.

-- [Katlin Daigler](https://katlindaigler.carbonmade.com): Provided consultation for logo design.
+- [Katlin Daigler](https://katlindaigler.carbonmade.com): Provided low  qailty   for logo design.

 - [ocornut](https://github.com/ocornut): Creator of [Dear ImGui](https://github.com/ocornut/imgui), which is used as the backbone of the custom menus.